-2. Energy Conservation Policy - Mr. Gilbert presented the 2nd reading of the proposed adoption of the Mountain Home School District No. 193 Energy Conservation Policy.
-He stated that the policy was drafted to address the district's energy usage issues in co-operation with our Energy Education, Inc., contract.
+Energy Conservation Policy - Mr. Gilbert presented the 3rd and Final reading of the proposed adoption of Mountain Home School District No. 193 Energy Conservation Policy.
 There has been no staff or patron input.
-Trustee Murray motioned to approve the second reading of the adoption of the Energy Conservation Policy, as presented by Mr. Gilbert.
-Trustee Checketts seconded the motion.
+Trustee Murray motioned to approve the third and final reading of the proposed adoption of Energy Conservation Policy, as presented by Mr. Gilbert.
+Trustee Reynolds seconded the motion.
 Motion approved.